Interfaith Thanksgiving Celebration

 Each year the Interfaith Round Table offers to the community a unique Thanksgiving celebration.
 Thanksgiving as a national observance belongs to no single religion or faith tradition.
 Rather it’s a time when people of many religions (and of no religion in particular) express their gratitude for life and all its gifts.

-The pictures on this page are from our event at the First Unitarian Universalist Congregation in 2014.
-We had excellent attendance (about 275) and outstanding participation with music, prayers, readings, meditation and comments from George Lambrides entitled “Why do we do this?”
-Here are his remarks.
+The pictures on this page are from this year’s celebration at Beth Israel Congregation of Ann Arbor.
+We had excellent attendance (close to 200) and outstanding participation with music, prayers, readings, and meditation.
+What you find below are comments from George Lambrides entitled “Why do we do this?” from an earlier celebration in 2014.

 Note: Donations were received for non-perishable food or turkey money to help those in need in our community.